Zulfiyya Khanbabayeva: Aypara - Zulfiyya today

 In 1994 Zulfiyya sang in Vagif Gerayzadeh group Aypara.
-After leaving group Zulfiyya started solo career as singer.
-Her first album released in 2000 year named Gecə (Night) and became best-selling album of the year in Azerbaijan.
+After leaving the group Zulfiyya started a solo career as singer.
+Her first album released in 2000 year was titled Gecə (Night) and became the best-selling album of the year in Azerbaijan.
 She released 2 music videos from this album.
 In 2002 she released her second studio album Sən Gedən Gündən (Since You've Been Gone) with 3 music videos.
 Her third studio album Qəlbinə Yol (The Way To Your Soul) released in 2003 year.
 Music video for title song was the most expensive music video of all times for Azeri show business.
-From this album were released 1 music video.
-And the fourth studio album...named Sənsiz (Without You) released in December 2004, but was given to stores on 2–5 January 2005.
+From this album one music video was released.
+The fourth studio album named Sənsiz (Without You) was released in December 2004, but was given to stores on 2–5 January 2005.
 She released 4 music videos from this album and all became #1 in all national charts.
-In 2005 she gave 6 concert-programms in the frame of her "Canım Məmləkətim" tour (My Dear Land) in 6 cities of Azerbaijan.
-She named Deserve Artist of Azerbaijan Republic in November 2003.
-On 17 September 2008 she named National Artist of Azerbaijan Republic by President of Azerbaijan Republic.
-Married.
-On 26 October 2007 was born Deniz, Zulfiyya's daughter.
+In 2005 she gave 6 concert-programs in the frame of her "Canım Məmləkətim" tour (My Dear Land) in 6 cities of Azerbaijan.
+She was named Deserve Artist of Azerbaijan Republic in November 2003.
+On 17 September 2008 she was named National Artist of Azerbaijan Republic by President of Azerbaijan Republic.
+She is married.
+On 26 October 2007, Deniz, Zulfiyya's daughter was born.
 First photos of Zulfiyya Khanbabayeva and her daughter were published by OK Azerbaijan magazine.